Plastic straws: Which companies are banning them?

 It has already removed plastic straws from its own label range.

-The hotel chain said in February 2018 that it was making a "small and significant step in playing our part in reducing the volume of plastic that damages our environment and wildlife".
+A spokesperson for Marriott International said last year that it was making a "small and significant step in playing our part in reducing the volume of plastic that damages our environment and wildlife".

 Like many of the other companies mentioned above, Marriott says that customers who request a straw will be given a biodegradable or paper alternative.